Yoda

-Yoda (/ˈjoʊdə/) is a fictional character in the Star Wars franchise.
-He is a small, green, elderly humanoid alien who is powerful with the Force and typically speaks in an inverted phrase order.
-He first appeared in the 1980 film The Empire Strikes Back, in which he is voiced and puppeteered by Frank Oz, who reprised the role in Return of the Jedi (1983), the prequel trilogy, the sequel trilogy, and the animated series Star Wars Rebels.
-Other actors who voice Yoda are Tom Kane, Piotr Michael, John Lithgow, Tony Pope and Peter McConnell.
-In addition to films and television series, Yoda appears in comics, novels, video games and commercials.
+Yoda is a fictional character in the Star Wars franchise.
+He is a small, green, elderly humanoid alien who is powerful with the Force, and he typically speaks in an inverted phrase order.
+He first appeared in the 1980 film The Empire Strikes Back, in which he is voiced and puppeteered by Frank Oz, who reprised the role in the sequel film Return of the Jedi (1983), and in the Star Wars prequel trilogy, the sequel trilogy, and the animated series Star Wars Rebels.
+Other actors who have voiced Yoda are Tom Kane, John Lithgow, Peter McConnell, Piotr Michael and Tony Pope.
+In addition to films and television series, Yoda has appeared in comics, novels, video games and commercials.

 In the original trilogy, Yoda lives in solitude on the swamp planet Dagobah.
-He is introduced as a former mentor of Obi-Wan Kenobi, and he trains Luke Skywalker in the ways of the Force until his death at the age of 900.
+He is introduced as a former mentor of the Jedi Master Obi-Wan Kenobi, and he trains Luke Skywalker in the ways of the Force until his death at the age of 900.
 In the prequel films, Yoda leads the Jedi High Council and trains young Jedi until they are assigned to a master.
 When the Clone Wars break out, he becomes a general in the army of the Republic and leads several legions of clone troopers.
 Yoda is one of the few Jedi to survive the events of Order 66 at the end of the war, when he battles Darth Sidious and is forced to go into hiding.
 Yoda's Force spirit appears again in the sequel trilogy, advising an older Luke on his training of Rey.